Introduction

 - Applying the Waterproofing Membrane:

-- Step 1: Clean the concrete surface thoroughly, ensuring it’s dry and free of debris.
+- Step 1: Clean the concrete surface thoroughly, ensuring it is dry and free of debris.

-- Step 2: If using a liquid membrane, apply it with a roller or brush, covering the entire shower floor and extending up the walls by at least 6 inches.
-For sheet membranes, lay the sheet down, cut it to fit as necessary, and secure it with mortar.
+- Step 2: For liquid membranes, use a roller or brush to cover the shower floor and extend at least 6 inches up the walls.
+For sheet membranes, lay the sheet down, trim it as needed, and secure it with mortar.

-- Step 3: Pay special attention to the drain area.
-Make sure the membrane is properly sealed around the drain to prevent leaks.
+- Step 3: Ensure the membrane is properly sealed around the drain to prevent leaks.

-- Step 4: Allow the membrane to cure as per the manufacturer’s instructions before proceeding with tiling.
+- Step 4: Allow the membrane to cure according to the manufacturer’s instructions before proceeding with tiling.

-By following these steps to apply a waterproofing membrane, you’re creating a moisture barrier that safeguards the bathroom from water damage and extends the life of your shower floor.
+By following these steps to apply a waterproofing membrane, you create a moisture barrier that protects your bathroom from water damage and enhances the longevity of your shower floor.

 Step 4: Planning the Tile Layout